Creating Content: Should You Use a Creative Agency, Freelancer, or DIY?

 by Katy French

 When you need help with your marketing, you have a few options.
-You can DIY, hire a freelancer, or hire a creative agency to either assist you or take over completely.
-(BTW, if you’re not sure how a creative agency differs from other agencies, here’s a breakdown.)
+You can DIY, hire a freelancer, or hire a content marketing company to either assist you or take over completely.
+(BTW, if you’re not sure how a content marketing company differs from other companies, here’s a breakdown.)

 But if you’re at a crossroads and unsure of which route to take, we thought we’d give you an overview of the benefits of each, as well as important things to consider.
 We hope it helps you make the right decision for your team.